In the fields of:

 - Exposure and Health (MFAESCI60)

 The above MPH field of studies will all be offered in 2024.

 Health Systems and Policy

-The MPH/DPH in the field of Health Systems and Policy (previously Health Policy and Management) provides training and skills primarily to middle and senior managers working in the public and non-governmental sectors and prepares them to deal with the changing policy dynamics and health system challenges of South Africa and the rest of Africa.
-The content includes a range of themes in health systems and policy including analysis of policy development and implementation, health care financing, health system approaches to planning, implementation and monitoring and evaluation of HIV/AIDS programmes and health systems evaluation and research.
-This field of study is coordinated by the Centre for Health Policy (CHP), a grant-funded research unit in the School.
+- The MPH in the field of Health Systems and Policy provides training and skills primarily to middle and senior managers working in the public and non-governmental sectors and prepares them to deal with the changing policy dynamics and health system challenges of South Africa and the rest of Africa.

 Social and Behaviour Change Communication

 - The MPH in the field of Social and Behaviour Change Communication aims to address the growing need for quality health communication interventions to bring about social and behaviour change in Sub-Saharan Africa.